hisorange/bbcoder/README.md

 )
 ```

-Run composer update ;) The package will automaticaly registers the BBCoder alias to your application.
+The package will automaticaly registers the BBCoder alias to your application.

 For further informations about the BB Code parser configurations check out the [milesj/decoda](https://github.com/milesj/decoda) repo <3